-Osher@Dartmouth was established by the College as the Institute for Lifelong Education at Dartmouth (ILEAD) in November 1990 by 38 residents of the Upper Valley intrigued with the "idea of continued learning."
-ILEAD founders relished the challenge of establishing a self-administered and peer-taught discussion program.
-By 2010, the 20th anniversary of ILEAD, over 25,700 people had participated in the institute's programs, and today, it has over 1,700 members.
+Osher@Dartmouth was established by the College as the Institute for Lifelong Education at Dartmouth (ILEAD) in November 1990 by 38 Upper Valley residents, who were not only intrigued by the "idea of continued learning" but also relished the challenge of establishing a self-administered and peer-taught discussion program.
+By the 20th anniversary of the organization in 2010, over 25,700 people had participated in the institute's programs, and today, it has over 1,700 members.
 The name was changed in 2014 when ILEAD formally became a member of the Osher network of lifelong learning institutes.

 Membership is open to anyone who is interested in learning, and simply requires payment of an annual fee.
 The calendar year runs from July to June.
 In addition to the annual membership fee, members pay a modest fee for each course they take, and can take as many courses as they wish each term.

-Between forty-five and eighty courses are offered in each of three terms: fall, winter, and spring.
-Majority of classes meet one day per week for two hours each.
+Between 45 and 80 courses are offered in each of three terms: fall, winter, and spring.
+The majority of classes meet one day per week for two hours each.
 Full-length courses are five to eight weeks and mini courses are two to four weeks.
-Classes vary in size from eight to twenty-five participants.
-Lecture-style and movie classes vary in size from thirty to eighty participants.
+Classes vary in size from eight to 25 participants.
+Lecture-style and movie classes vary in size from 30 to 80 participants.

 Placement in a course is based on first-come first-served.
 Group discussions allow participating class members to explore new subjects, nurture new interests, and make new friends.
 Members can also become Study Leaders in courses of their own design.

-When you take classes at ILEAD, you gain opportunities to do so much...
+When you take classes at Osher@Dartmouth, you gain opportunities to do so much...